SKapoor706/Portfolio/Programming Projects/HTML & CSS/Social Networking Profile/README.md

-PROJECT TITLE: Address Book
+PROJECT TITLE: Social Networking Profile

-PURPOSE OF PROJECT: The purpose was to practice the concept of object within JavaScript to create an Address Book.
+PURPOSE OF PROJECT: The purpose was to practice the HTML basics by creating a basic profile for myself and King Kong.

 VERSION or DATE: August 2015